PHOTOGRAPHS

 sc003e635f.jpg

 Colonel John Purcell (1880-1954) served as a U.S. Army officer in both world wars.
-During World War I, as a Major of Infantry, he commanded a battalion of the 58th Pioneer Infantry.
+During World War I, as a Major, he commanded an infantry battalion.
 When the United States entered the Second World War, he was recalled from retirement to active duty at age 61 and served for the duration of the war.
 His family descended from the Purcells of Conahy, Co.
 Kilkenny, an offshoot of the Purcells of Foulksrath and in turn of the Purcells of Loughmoe.

 62-1.jpg